 If you have an emergency during practice opening hours please call the practice and we will ensure that you are treated at the earliest possible opportunity – we would anticipate for the majority of cases this will mean on the same day.

-If you have an emergency at the weekend or on a bank holiday, please call your practice and your call will be directed to our on-call dentist.
+If you have an emergency at the weekend or on a bank holiday, please call our practice and your call will be directed to our on-call dentist.

 “I reported my issue at 1:45 pm by phone, and it had been sorted the same day by you by 5 pm, first rate”